Charcadet/LoLAccManager/README.md

 TL;DR: Currently not.

 The original plan was to add AES256 & SHA256 password encryption using the System.Security.Cryptography import.
 However as mentioned earlier I lost source code to this project and didn't continue it because of that.

 ## Disclaimer

 LoLAccManager isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc. We are in no way affiliated with, associated with or endorsed by Riot Games, Inc
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. and League of Legends © Riot Games, Inc. LoLAccManager are in no way affiliated with, associated with or endorsed by Riot Games, Inc

 ##
 ![UI screenshot](https://i.imgur.com/I8CDcwH.png)